 She has substantial cross-border bankruptcy experience (including Chapter 15 cases and parallel proceedings) and regularly handles the accompanying litigation.
 In real estate-related bankruptcy and insolvency matters, Madlyn has represented secured lenders, mezzanine lenders, preferred equity holders, developers and funders of Chapter 11 plans.

 Madlyn watches evolving trends closely and stays abreast of new structures to provide clients with innovative solutions to complex challenges.
-For example, in the $605 million U.S. Shipping Chapter 11 cases, where she represented the Administrative Agent on the behalf of the syndicate of senior secured lenders, Madlyn implemented a complex warrant structure to address regulatory concerns regarding the lenders’ take-back of equity.
+For example, in the $450 million U.S. Shipping Chapter 11 cases, where she represented the Administrative Agent on behalf of the syndicate of senior secured lenders, Madlyn implemented a complex warrant structure to address regulatory concerns regarding the lenders’ take-back of equity.
 This resolved previously untested issues concerning the intersection of the Bankruptcy Code, the UCC and the Jones Act.

-- Representing global financial institution as Administrative Agent, Arranger and Lender in Chapter 11 restructuring involving $13B of indebtedness incurred by major publication and broadcasting conglomerate.
+- Represented global financial institution as Administrative Agent, Arranger and Lender in Chapter 11 restructuring involving $13B of indebtedness incurred by major publication and broadcasting conglomerate.

 - Represented Administrative Agent and Lender in proposing and confirming contested Chapter 11 plan of reorganization involving $300M in debt to ethanol manufacturer, related debt-for-equity conversion and entry into new financing facilities.

 - In Chapter 11 cases involving pharmaceutical services company, represented the Administrative Agent and Lender in defending against lien challenges and fraudulent conveyance claims and in proposing and confirming contested bankruptcy plan.

 - Representing the court appointed liquidators of Octaviar Administration Pty Limited (in liquidation), which is the subject of an Australian insolvency proceeding, in Chapter 15 case pending before the United States Bankruptcy Court for the Southern District of New York and appeal before the Second Circuit.